QuantiusBenignus/BlahST/README.md

 ```
 pidof -q blahstbot wsiAI || blahstbot -n
 ```
+but this may not work unless it is wrapped in a new shell instance.
+That is why we implement this protection inside the corresponding script itself.
 The chatbot utility is used as an example because this regime of operation (interactive speech-to-speech chat) is the most likely to suffer from user missuse the wrong hotkey, due to the increased frequency of use of these hotkeys during a chat.

 ##### Temporary directory and files